 Assign a name to the custom-made view.
 Click on OK.

-Under Event Viewer, you find the new custom view, with all the logs in the middle panel.
+Under Event Viewer, you will find the new custom view, with all the logs in the middle panel.

 Easiest Ways To Fix Stop Code Windows Errors And Fix Blue Screen Of Death Error